 Best Areas to Stay in Nashville

-- Best area for luxury travelers – The Gulch
+- Best for luxury travelers – The Gulch

-- Best area for culture & history – SoBro
+- Best for culture & history – SoBro

-- Best area for seasoned travelers – Marathon Village
+- Best for seasoned travelers – Marathon Village

-- Best area for music & live entertainment – Music Row
+- Best for music & live entertainment – Music Row

 Where to Stay in Nashville, Tennessee